top of page

 The Effect of the Interest Rate Cut on the British Economy

-In recent months, the Bank of England (BoE) has found itself at a critical crossroads.
+Recently, the Bank of England (BoE) has found itself at a critical crossroads.
 With inflation finally nearing its 2% target, policymakers are debating whether it’s time to ease up after a long period of monetary tightening.
-Intervention refers to actions taken by a central authority, such as the Bank of England, to correct market failures or stabilize the economy.
-The problem is high inflation in the UK due to rising oil prices in the UK due to conflicts in the Middle
+The problem is high inflation in the UK due to rising oil prices in the UK due to conflicts in the Middle East , which has prompted the Bank of England to raise interest rates, leading to reduced consumer spending and business investment, resulting in slow

 Ömer Aras